 Time-lapse photography is a great way to capture and observe changes over a designated period of time.
-Photographer and Canon Explore of Light, Ken Sklute will instruct on how to create dramatic compositions that will change with the passing of time on this 5-day Time-lapse photography class.
+Photographer Ken Sklute will instruct on how to create dramatic compositions that will change with the passing of time on this 5-day Time-lapse photography class.
 Exposures are often captured over 30 to 90 minutes.
 Ken will take you through the entire process from pre-visualizing the composition to capturing collections of at least 300 images that will be then turned into a short powerful 10 second clip.

 The shoots each day will vary in location to bring you some of Arizona’s most scenic and diverse locations that will be easy to access.
 A combination of classroom and field time will provide attendees with the complete package from creating time-lapse photography.

 In the classroom time will be spent proactively planning for concepts, locations and finished work; determine the proper camera settings and lens choices, identify the appropriate exposure settings and tips and techniques for post processing time lapse sequences using Lightroom and LRTimelapse.

 This workshop we will be based in Phoenix where we will use both local settings and nearby desert landscapes for our field shooting destinations.